 The examination is comprehensive, and counselors will need to understand all of the topics listed above to pass.
 The test is scored from 200 to 800, and the minimum passing score is 500.
 If you pass the exam, you will receive a notification that simply says “pass.”
 If you do not pass the exam, you will receive your score, along with an explanation of the topics that require additional study.

 Is there a fee to take the exam?

 If you take the test at your home or office, the cost is $60.
 If you go to a testing center, the cost is $100.

 Does Housing Action Illinois provide training to help counselors prepare for the exam?

-Housing Action Illinois is offering online study groups throughout 2020 to help counselors prepare for the examination.
+Housing Action Illinois is offering online study groups to help counselors prepare for the examination.
 Learn more and sign up to join.